 In the Edo period, when the luxuries of aristocrats and samurai became popular among the lower classes, the Marunouchi neighborhood became known as a culturally vibrant area with leisure activities like cherry blossom viewing and travelling.
 Take a tour of the Marunouchi of today with Edo-era highlights, giving you four sensory “souvenirs” to bring home.

 The Aroma of Historic Soba and Sushi

 Many popular Japanese dishes like sushi, soba, tempura, and unagi (eel) were invented and flourished during the Edo period, and they are available at many restaurants around the Hotel.
-My favourite dishes have soba (buckwheat) noodles.
+Must-eat dishes are soba (buckwheat) noodles.
 Every part of the soba-making process – from kneading the dough and cutting it into noodles to making soup stock (dashi) – reflects the craftsmanship of traditional Japanese artisans.
 If you order the chilled zaru soba, take your time to savour the beautiful aroma of the noodles and dashi (umami) in the soy-based dipping sauce before eating.

 The Handcrafted Sparkle of Edo Kiriko

 Traditional crafts made by hand with time and care are great for souvenirs – from the Edo Komon kimono and artifacts like sensu (foldable fans) and uchihamono (hand-forged knives) to everyday tools like hoki (brooms).
 Among them, the exquisite glass craftwork, Edo Kiriko, will be the best selection for the remembrance of your trip.
 The intricately patterned glassware is cut by artisans using metal grinders and sharpening stones.
 The pieces are true works of art that can serve as practical gifts and beautiful displays.
 If you are interested in making your own Edo Kiriko glass, we can book a class for you.